neri/maystorm/README.md

 # MEG-OS codename Maystorm

-My hobby operating system written in Rust, which Supports multitasking, multi-window, WebAssembly and simple applications.
+A 2020s hobby operating system written in Rust that supports multitasking, multi-window, WebAssembly, and simple applications.

 * [Documentation](https://meg-os.github.io/maystorm/kernel/)

 ## Feature

-* A hobby OS written in Rust
+* A hobby operating system written in Rust
 * Not a POSIX clone system
 * Support for WebAssembly